craftercms/docs/source/by-role/developer/composable/extensions/blueprints.rst

             </paths>

        * You can also use this to enforce single page blueprints by using ``<excludes> <pattern>^/.*</pattern> </excludes>`` in your page type's config.xml, effectively forbidding from creating a new page.
     * Ensure your blueprint supports experience builder.
-For more information on experience builder, see :ref:`xb`.
+For more information on experience builder, see :ref:`experience-builder`.

 Above all, blueprints should be usable and simple.